Digital-Ecosystems/edc-ionos-samples/S3/file-transfer-multicloud/README.md

   (If you want, you can adapt and execute the `runDemo3.sh` script)

-1) Asset creation for the consumer
+1) Asset creation for the provider
 ```console
 curl -d '{
            "@context": {